A Woman of Affairs: Plot

-Diana Merrick (Greta Garbo), Neville (John Gilbert) and David (Johnny Mack Brown) were playmates as children, members of the rich British aristocracy.
-Diana and Neville are in love, but his father (Hobart Bosworth) opposes the match, disapproving the Merrick family's lifestyle.
+Diana Merrick, Neville and David were playmates as children, members of the rich British aristocracy.
+Diana and Neville are in love, but his father opposes the match, disapproving the Merrick family's lifestyle.
 Neville is sent to Egypt for business purposes and to become wealthy.

-Diana, after waiting in vain for two years for Neville's return, finally marries David, who is also in love with her and good friends with her brother Jeffry (Douglas Fairbanks Jr.).
+Diana, after waiting in vain for two years for Neville's return, finally marries David, who is also in love with her and good friends with her brother Jeffry.
 During their honeymoon David commits suicide.
 Diana does not explain the reasons behind her husband's action, except to say, "He died for decency."
 Jeffry, who was deeply connected to David, blames his sister for his friend's death; he falls deeper into alcohol as his sister starts a reckless life, well-publicized by tabloid-esque publications tracking her numerous affairs.

-Years later, Neville returns to England to marry Constance (Dorothy Sebastian).
+Years later, Neville returns to England to marry Constance.
 Jeffry is now gravely ill, and Diana brings Dr. Trevelyan, a family friend, to his bedside and then leaves since Jeffry still refuses to see her.
 As she starts to drive away, she sees Neville who has followed her and Dr. Trevelyan in a cab.
 Diana and Neville go to his apartment, realize they are still in love, and spend that one night together.
 During the night Jeffry dies.
 Dr. Trevelyan goes to Neville's apartment in the morning to give him the news and discovers that Diana has spent the night there.
 Three days later, Neville marries Constance.